-With all the hype that every announcement from Google, Facebook, Instagram, Twitter, and LinkedIn gets, you’d think there’s not much hope for offline marketing -- especially when it comes to campaigns for data center, cloud services, and mission critical kinds of businesses.
+With all the hype that every announcement from Google, Facebook, Instagram, Twitter, and LinkedIn gets, you’d think there’s not much hope for offline marketing -- especially regarding campaigns for data centers, cloud services, and mission-critical kinds of businesses.

-But don’t count offline marketing out quite yet -- even among tech-savvy buyers.
+But don’t count offline marketing out yet- even among tech-savvy buyers.
 Here are four tips to improve your results:

 - Think ROI all the time -- Regardless of whether you measure your revenue in a CRM system with closed-won outcomes, accounting software, or an e-commerce system, all of your offline marketing campaigns must feed into your centralized database for segmenting and nurturing leads.
-With closed loop returning, you can and must tie specific offline marketing campaigns to specific new client wins This is critical for determining your return on investment (ROI) -- and understanding your true cost of client acquisition (COCA) as it compares to your average client lifetime value (LTV).
+With closed-loop returning, you can and must tie specific offline marketing campaigns to specific new client wins.
+This is critical for determining your return on investment -- and understanding your true cost of client acquisition (COCA) as it compares to your average client lifetime value (LTV).

-What have you found to be most important when planning offline marketing campaigns related to data center, cloud services, or mission critical campaigns?
+What have you found to be most important when planning offline marketing campaigns related to data centers, cloud services, or mission-critical campaigns?
 Let us know in the comments below.